kieran-boyle/Mods/Kiki-AllTheBoss/README.txt

 	Has a list of maps with the following options.

-		enabled : if true, will apply the following settings for the map. (true / false) Then for each boss :
+		enabled : if true, will apply the following settings for the map. (true / false)

+		Then for each boss :
-			amount : The amount of each boss to add to the spawn list (number). chance : the chance that each boss added will spawn (number 0 - 100).
+			amount : The amount of each boss to add to the spawn list. (number) chance : the chance that each boss added will spawn. (number 0 - 100)